guino/Domoticz-WEMO/README.md

 * Run: ```git pull```
 * Restart Domoticz.

+## Alternate Install/Update:

+* Simply create a directory under domoticz/plugins directory like 'WEMO' and download/copy the plugin.py file into it.
+* Restart Domoticz.

 ## Configuration

 There's no plugin configuration required, the setup of your devices/groups/etc should be done with the WEMO app and this plugin will detect/use the same settings.

+## Usage

+In the web UI, navigate to the Hardware page.
+In the hardware dropdown there will be an entry called "WEMO".
+Devices detected are created in the 'Devices' tab, to use them you need to click the green arrow icon and 'Add' them to Domoticz.

 ## Change log